 |Select 12-24 credits from the following:||12-24|

 All students will be assigned a temporary academic advisor when they first enroll in the program.
 No later than the end of the second year, each student should identify a dissertation advisor and form a doctoral committee.
-The committee will be chaired by a GGS tenure or tenure-track professor and be composed of at least 50% GGS faculty.
-All members of the committee must be Mason Graduate Faculty and approved by the department's director of academic programs.
+The committee will be chaired by a GGS tenure or tenure-track professor and be composed of at least four members.
+GGS tenure or tenure-track faculty should be at least 50% and have larger committee membership than any other Mason department/academic unit or external organization.
+At least one member should be a tenure or tenure-track faculty member from another Mason department or program outside of GGS.
+All members of the committee must be Mason Graduate Faculty and approved by the department's chair.

 After completing all required courses, each student must take a candidacy exam administered by the dissertation committee.
 The exam will have written and oral components.
 Its purpose is to determine whether the student has acquired adequate general knowledge in the selected subject area, as well as much more detailed knowledge of the specific research topic planned for the dissertation.